icebert04/icebert04.github.io/_posts/2017-12-18-the-importance-of-trees.md

 3.)
 Increased Property Value
 People are drawn to homes and businesses near trees.
 The proof is in the prices: property values are 7 percent to 25 percent higher for houses surrounded by trees and consumers spend up to 13 percent more at shops near green landscapes.

+4.)
+Calming Effect for your Health
+Feeling down?
+Take a walk in the woods.
+Several studies have found that access to nature yields better cognitive functioning, more self-discipline, and greater mental health overall.
+One study even found that hospital patients who can see trees out their windows are hospitalized 8 percent fewer days than their counterparts.